junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### 329.【all】S01E01 first version pilot AU

-in EK's first version S01E01 pilot draft (see some notes [here](https://junesirius.github.io/2025/08/01/SPN-Earliest-draft-of-Pivot)), it's so much darker than canon pilot, where Sam doesn't grow in hunter life, Dean only hunts last two years, Mary died in a car accident (demon involved) when they're 9 and 13, John ditched them completely to hunt the demon, Sam/Dean don't grow in hunter life
+in EK's first version S01E01 pilot draft (see some notes [here](https://junesirius.github.io/2025/08/01/SPN-Earliest-draft-of-Pivot) or [tumblr](https://www.tumblr.com/junesirius/790663954212995072)), it's so much darker than canon pilot, where Sam doesn't grow in hunter life, Dean only hunts last two years, Mary died in a car accident (demon involved) when they're 9 and 13, John ditched them completely to hunt the demon, Sam/Dean don't grow in hunter life

 continue rewrite the canon from there